Mathematics (MAT)

 Requisite(s): MAT-2202

 An introductory course dealing with divisibility, number theorems, theory and congruences, quadratic residues, and Diophantine equations.
 Quadratic residues and quadratic reciprocity law.
-Fermat's theory, Chinese remainder theorem, Euler's theorme, and Wilson's theorme.
+Fermat's theory, Chinese remainder theorem, Euler's theorem, and Wilson's theorem.

 Typically offered: Fall Only